Complete Guide on HIPAA Compliance Training Requirements

 Is HIPAA training an annual requirement?

-No, HIPAA training is not an annual requirement.
-It has to be provided within a reasonable period of time after an employee joins the organization.
-However, regular training sessions should be conducted to keep everyone in the workplace updated about the latest happenings.
+No, HIPAA training is not an annual regulatory requirement.
+It has to be provided within a reasonable period of time after an employee joins the healthcare organization.
+However, regular training courses should be conducted to keep everyone in the workplace updated about the latest happenings, and biggest security risks and implement corrective action.

 How long is HIPAA training valid?

 There is no certain validity period for HIPAA training as per the law.
 The Security Rule specifies that organizations should conduct training periodically.
-So, it is a best practice to provide HIPAA refresher training annually.
+So, it is a best practice to provide HIPAA training session annually to understand risk of breaches, business associate obligations and accounting of disclosure guidelines.

 Who HIPAA training must be provided to?

-HIPAA training must be provided to everyone who comes under HIPAA-covered entities and business associates.
-So, basically, everyone who handles protected health information (PHI) needs to undergo HIPAA training.
+HIPAA training must be provided to everyone who comes under HIPAA-covered entities and business associates, and it is not a one-off event.
+So, all healthcare providers who handle PHI needs to undergo HIPAA training for physical safeguards.

 Pritesh Vora